-Cast iron cookware is great for roasting vegetables or searing meat.
-You can also make some sweet recipes on them.
-Cast iron is widely used in making the best tawa for dosa/roti/chapati in India.
+Cast iron cookware is great for roasting vegetables or searing meat, and you can also make some sweet recipes on them.
+Cast iron is widely used in making the best tawa for roti and chapati in India.

 Wide Applications of Stainless Steel Cookware

 Due to its high corrosion-resistant quality, you can easily replace your equipment.
-This material is extremely sturdy as well.
-You can use this excellent material for shelving and storage areas.
+This material is exceptionally sturdy as well, and you can use this excellent material for shelving and storage areas.

 People from all around the world use non-stick pans for their day-to-day cooking.
-Non-stick cookware is coated with Teflon; a synthetic chemical made up of fluorine and carbon atoms.
+Non-stick cookware is coated with Teflon, a synthetic chemical of fluorine and carbon atoms.

 This Teflon coating provides a non-stick, non-reactive, and frictionless surface, and these help in flipping pancakes, turning sausages, and frying eggs without sticking to the bottom.

-With some other pans, you need to put some fat or oil to prevent the food from sticking to the surface, but a non-stick pan does not require it.
-Non-stick cookware is easy to clean because the food residues do not stick to the pan’s surface.
+With other pans, you need to put some fat or oil to prevent the food from sticking to the surface, but a non-stick pan does not require it.
+Non-stick cookware is easy to clean because the food residues do not adhere to the pan’s surface.